 U.S. version of Gojira, with additional footage directed by Terry Morse and featuring Raymond Burr.
 Besides, some footage from Godzilla 1954 was cut from the American version.

 “Godzilla 1954 (Gojira) Movie Review: One of Cinema’s Greatest Monsters Ever” review text © Dan Schneider; excerpt, image captions, bullet point introduction, awards information, and notes/endnotes © Alt Film Guide.

-“Godzilla 1954 (Gojira) Movie Review: One of Cinema’s Greatest Monsters Ever” is a condensed/revised version of Dan Schneider’s original text found here.
+“Godzilla 1954 (Gojira) Movie Review: One of Cinema’s Greatest Monsters Ever” is a condensed/revised version of Dan Schneider’s text currently found in its original form here.